 NEWS (July 7, 2013): BONAP provides maps for nearly 175,000 false reports of plant occurrences throughout North America.

 To help reduce the perpetuation of errant phytogeographic reports of plant occurrences in North America at both US county and US state, or equivalent levels, BONAP has produced maps for every taxon known to have errant distributional reports.
-Many of these reports are old, lack accompanying voucher documentation, and are therefore deemed to be untrustworthy.
+Many of these reports are antiquated, inaccurate, lack accompanying voucher documentation, and are therefore deemed untrustworthy.
 Some of these reports have resulted from misidentifications, others from misapplication of names, or mislabeling of herbarium sheets, while still others are based upon cultivated occurrences only, with a few based entirely upon fraudulent vouchers, intended to deliberately mislead floristitions and phytogeographers.
-Although impossible to include all false reports, we have provided maps of the most often recurring ones in order to abate further perpetuation of these errors.
+Although impossible to include them all, we have provided maps of the most commonly recurring ones cited by USDA PLANTS in order to abate further perpetuation of these errors.